-Hip related groin pain is related to the hip joint itself, which involves the bony structures such as the head of femur (leg bone) and the socket in which it sits on your pelvic bone.
+Hip-related groin pain is related to the hip joint itself, which involves the bony structures such as the head of femur (leg bone) and the socket in which it sits on your pelvic bone.
 Although we think about our hips sitting towards the outside of our pelvis, the joint itself is actually quite central, mimicking pain in the groin area.
-In the field of sports medicine and physical therapy, it’s important to determine whether pain is coming from the hip joint, the groin muscles and tendons or other injuries such as inguinal hernias as they all require different management.
+In the field of sports medicine and physical therapy, it’s important to determine whether the pain is coming from the hip joint, the groin muscles, and tendons or other injuries such as inguinal hernias as they all require different management.

 Groin Muscle Strain Treatment

-The groin and surrounding muscles play a big role in how you twist and turn your hips and legs, so groin issues commonly arise in activities or jobs that involve a lot of twisting and lunging or sports that involve change of direction, jumping/ landing and kicking!
+The groin and surrounding muscles play a big role in how you twist and turn your hips and legs, so groin issues commonly arise in activities or jobs that involve a lot of twisting and lunging or sports that involve a change of direction, jumping/ landing, and kicking!
 Athletes playing sports like soccer and football have a higher chance of these types of injuries due to the variety of playing surfaces as well as the high demands of the sports.
-Other sports such as hockey, netball and basketball are also common culprits for this type of injury.
+Other sports such as hockey, netball, and basketball are also common culprits for this type of groin injury.

-A true groin strain involves one of your groin muscles (also known as hip adductors).
-What you will most likely experience when you have a groin strain is a sharp pulling pain up towards your groin as you go to run, jump or change direction.
-In the early stages of management, our goal will be to find out which of these movements are painful and which can still be performed pain free.
-This allows us to gain a better insight into which groin muscles may be injured as they all have slightly different roles to play in how we move.
+A true groin strain involves one of the muscles of the groin (also known as hip adductor muscles).
+What you will most likely experience when you have a groin strain is a sharp pulling pain up towards your groin as you go running, jump or change direction.
+In the early stages of management, our goal will be to find out which of these movements are painful and which can still be performed pain-free.
+This allows us to gain a better insight into which muscles may be injured as they all have slightly different roles to play in how we move.

 Initial management of a groin strain is hands on treatment to settle down the pain and isometric loading to begin the rehabilitation process.
 The isometric exercises we commonly use in the early stages are gentle groin squeeze exercises.
-This can be done with a ball, a pillow or even up against a door frame (for one sided isometrics) and are performed in different positions such as straight legs, bent legs and legs lifted off of the floor (in a lying down position).
+This can be done with a ball, a pillow, or even up against a door frame (for one-sided isometrics) and is performed in different positions such as straight legs, bent legs and legs lifted off of the floor (in a lying down position).

 Osteitis Pubis Treatment